 Getting lost in the vicinity of Mount Tambo is never a stressful occurrence.
 Whether it takes you soaring through the escarpments of Eagle Heights, or skirting past forgotten spreads like Wonglepong or Boyland, with its population of 715 nesting peacefully by the Albert River.
 If turning Google Maps off isn’t your jam, follow the Main Western Road past Witches Fall Winery (stopping off to grab a few bottles of vino, of course) and find yourself at Laheys Lookout.
 The magnificence of our dear planet can be well and truly witnessed here.

-Roll all four windows down and marvel at the extreme change of pace found just 10 minutes from some of the GC’s most bustling ‘burbs.
+Roll all four windows down and marvel at the extreme change of pace found just 10 minutes from some of the Gold Coast’s most bustling ‘burbs.
 Currumbin Valley might not be the great secret we once thought it to be, but if it means places like Pasture and Co. exist, then we’re completely okay with it.
-Llama farms, enchanted trees and more dream homes than you could fit on a Pinterest board, Currumbin Creek Road of State Route 98 is one to drive slowly on.
+Llama farms, enchanted trees and more dream homes than you could fit on a Pinterest board, Currumbin Creek Road of State Route 98 is one to drive on slowly.

 Tourist Drive 40 stretches all the way from Chinderah to Brunswick Valley, but even choosing a small segment of it will provide a magical drive.
 Essential stops include the frozen-in-time Stokers Siding, the waterfalls of Mooball National Park, and the Tweed Regional Gallery & Margaret Olley Art Centre.
 Fields of sugarcane and old fashioned pubs add a heartwarming and authentic Aussie vibe to your drive.